hiro4bbh/rusty-sticker/README.md

 # Introduction
 rusty-sticker is a minimal [sticker](https://github.com/hiro4bbh/sticker) written in Rust.
-Currently, this supports only `LabelNearest`, and there is no unit test (we verify only the result of the real datasets).
+Currently, this supports only `LabelNearest`.
 We are not experts of Rust (you can follow up the commits for our evolution), so, if you have any idea for smart coding, please tell us your advice!

 The reason why we develop rusty-sticker is: